freddiehaddad/assembly/README.md

                .        .
 ```

-The last step `foo` needs to take is returning back to the caller.
+With `foo`'s stack frame destroyed, we are almost finished.
+The last step `foo` needs to take is returning control back to the caller.
 We can accomplish this with the `ret` instruction.

 ```Assembly
 ret